Yamato Museum: Outside

+West of the museum are located the submersible research ship Shinkai, as well as the original Kure naval arsenal' big lathe (N° 15299) which was used to craft the Yamato's 46 cm/45 Type 94 naval gun.

-Outside the museum there is a brick park, a lawn plaza, and Yamato Wharf.
-The Japan Maritime Self-Defence Force Kure Museum, which includes the retired JMSDF Yūshio-class submarine Akishio (SS-579) and a rudder and screw of the Japanese Battleship Mutsu is located next to the Yamato Museum.
+The Japan Maritime Self-Defense Force Kure Museum, which includes the retired JMSDF Yūshio-class submarine Akishio (SS-579), is located immediately North to the museum.

 Yamato wreckage

 The sunken Yamato was surveyed previously, but in May 2015, digital technology was used for the first time.
 The footage shows many identifiable parts of the wreckage, such as the chrysanthemum crest on the bow, one of the 5 m-diameter propellers, and a detached main gun turret.
 The museum plans to show the nine-minute video repeatedly in its theater.

 Museum partnership

 In 2015, the museum announced that it had entered into a sister museum partnership with the USS Missouri Memorial Association in Pearl Harbor, Hawaii.
 The agreement commemorates the 70th anniversary of the end of World War II.

+The naval game franchise Kantai Collection and its parent company C2 Praparat Co., Ltd. are official partners of the museum, organizing various events with the museum and the Kure collectivity, being notably the main patreon for the lathe N° 15299's restoration.